Project

 ATSC3.0 will make TV hardware change with is nonsense.

-Updated by Alan Z. over 3 years ago
+Updated by Alan Z. almost 4 years ago

 I have the HDHomeRun CONNECT 4K tuner, so if it could be used somehow to get needed information I would help to provide more details.
 I can't see anything useful from the device's menu, except for the channel frequencies.

-Updated by Michael Marley almost 3 years ago
+Updated by Michael Marley about 3 years ago

 I've been doing some research and testing about this.
 There were similar questions asked over at MythTV and what they found is that the "libhdhomerun" interface that they and TVHeadend both use is deprecated and doesn't support setting the modulation as would be necessary to tune ATSC3.
 What they recommended was using the "mythhdhrrecorder" ExternalRecorder script, which just uses HTTP streaming from the HDHR using the "http://<HDHR_ADDRESS>:5004/auto/v5.1" URLs, which obviously operate by virtual channel number and repack the DASH/ROUTE encoding of the ATSC3 signal as a regular old MPEG TS.
 This method does, however, have the disadvantage that the HDHR isn't smart enough to reuse already-tuned muxes, for example, if you were already recording 5.1 and then started recording 5.2, it would use a second tuner for that instead of the existing tuner already tuned to the correct frequency.